borik1and/medicine_diagnostic-/Readme.md

-# Medicine Diagnostic
+# Medical Diagnostic

 ## Overview

-Medicine Diagnostic is a Django web application designed for scheduling medical examinations with specified dates and times.
-The application also sends an email to the user with a reminder of their appointment and a password for accessing the system.
-Within the system, users can delete or modify their examination appointments.
+Medical Diagnostic is a Django web application designed for scheduling medical examinations with specified devices,date and time.
+The application also sends an email to the user with a confirmation of their appointment and a password for accessing the system.
+Within the system, users can cancel or modify their appointments.

 ## Features

-- **Appointment Scheduling**: Users can schedule medical examinations, specifying the date, time, and their contact information.
+- **Appointment Scheduling**: Users can schedule medical examinations, specifying date, time, and their contact information.
-- **Email Reminders**: The application automatically sends an email to the user with a reminder of their appointment and a password for accessing the system.
+- **Email Confirmation**: The application automatically sends an email to the user with a confirmation of their appointment and a unique password for accessing the system.
-- **Appointment Management**: Users can log in to the system to view, modify, or delete their examination appointments.
+- **Appointment Management**: Users can log in to the system to view, change, or cancel their appointments.
 - **User Authentication**: Secure user authentication system for protecting their data.
-- **Admin Panel**: Django admin panel for managing users, examination appointments, and emails.
+- **Admin Panel**: Django admin panel for managing users, appointments, and emails.

 ## Installation